ai-systems/case_based_anli/README.md

 CB-ANLI Sentence-BERT:

 `python ./cb_anli_sbert.py`

+The scripts in `python ./case_base_modules/*` contain the main classes adopted to model the case-based abductive inference paradigm.

 ## Citation
 We hope you find this repository useful.
 If you use CB-ANLI in your work, please consider citing our paper!